Like most people, I became a content marketer by accident.

 Being a content marketer doesn't mean that you are just a content creator.
 It means that you have strong writing skills and can think critically.
 It means that you know how to craft a narrative and distill complicated concepts.
 Being a content marketer means that you've sharpened the "soft" skills that have become incredibly valuable in today's workplace.

-We welcome your comments, feedback, suggestions and question.
+We welcome your comments, feedback, suggestions and questions.
 Reach out to email@example.com

 to get in touch.